linnykoleh/Spring/Notes.md

 	- The default bean name is the name of the method annotated with the `@Bean` annotation and it will be used if there are no other name specified for the bean.
 		- This functionality can be overridden, however, with the `name` attribute
 	- To add a description to a `@Bean` the `@Description` annotation can be used
+- Why `@Bean` method cannot be final?
+    - Spring container subclass classes `@Configuration` classes and overrides the methods annotated with the `@Bean` annotation, in order to intercept requests for the beans.
+If the bean is a singleton bean, subsequent requests for the bean will not yield new instances, but the existing instance of the bean.

 ```java
 @Bean(name = "myFoo", initMethod = "init", destroyMethod = "cleanup")